 Attending Stakeholders include those attending in person, via web or telephone.

-The Chair and Vice Chair are entitled to vote as long as the positions are held by non-MISO Employees and no other representative of their respective companies has cast a ballot.
+The Chair and Vice Chair are entitled to vote provided that they are Voting Members.
+Note: Members that are affiliates of a common parent corporation have one collective vote.

 Eligibility for non-Advisory Committee Entities